20% off your first purchase with code: SHOP24

 Travel the World

-Visiting famous landmarks and wonders of the world doesn't require a trip around the globe.
-Your students can visit them right from their own desks!
-Here are some really interesting one:
+Visiting famous landmarks and wonders of the world doesn’t require a trip around the globe.
+Your students can visit a historical site using any mobile device.
+Here are some really interesting free virtual field trip programs:

 Appreciate Art

-If your students are into art, a virtual museum tour might be in order.
-There are quite a few of these available.
+If your students enjoy art, a virtual museum tour might be in order.
+There are quite a few art museums that offer these.
+Here are a few particularly thorough ones:

 Learn About Animals

-What kids don't love animals?
-A great way to learn about animal life is through these virtual tours and field trips.
-Some of these have live animal cams, so you may have to check several times throughout the day to catch the action.
+Students of all ages love animals!
+A great way to learn about animal life is through these free virtual field trips and tours designed by zoo educators.
+Some of these have live videos and animal cams, so you may have to check several times throughout the day to catch the action.

 WildEarth Kids is one virtual experience that I highly recommend!
 There are live, guided safari sessions twice daily that you can watch on their website or YouTube channel.
 You can even email questions to be answered live by their nature guides.

-Finally, here are some other interesting virtual trips that are just fun!
+Finally, here are some other interesting virtual trips and interactive educational programs that are just fun!

 So now what are you waiting for?
-Get going on your next field trip!
+Get going on your next field trip right in your own classroom!